 Quite a few of Cody's creations are now considered classic examples of his ability and genius and have been preserved.
 Unfortunately, some of his most known projects were lost to indiscriminate development.
 For example, during the summer of 2014, the poured concrete entrance canopy at the Spa Hotel was destroyed.

-In 1973, William Cody suffered a serious stroke that wound up ending his career as an architect; however, his firm continued working without him for a number of years.
+In 1973, William Cody suffered a serious stroke that ended his architectural career; however, his firm continued working without him for several years.
 Cody passed away in 1978 at the age of 62.
 His service was held at St. Theresa's Catholic Church, which he designed.

-Cody left behind a legacy of instrumental contributions to the design style that is today referred to as Desert Modernism.
+Cody left behind a legacy of instrumental contributions to the design style today called Desert Modernism.
 The career and achievements of William Cody continue to serve as a huge source of inspiration to new generations of architects, something that is predicted to continue for decades to come.

-When it comes to tract housing, you likely think "cookie cutter" right away.
+Regarding tract housing, you likely think "cookie cutter" right away.
 However, with the designs offered by William Krisel, diversity was added to the desert community of Palm Springs.
-He offered various paint schemes, different setbacks from the street and various roof lines, ensuring that there are no two tract homes right next to each other that looked identical.
-But the floorplans are basically the same for each home, sometimes reversed, depending on lot placement.
+He offered various paint schemes, setbacks from the street and roof lines, ensuring no two tract homes near each other looked identical.
+But the floorplans are the same for each home, sometimes reversed, depending on lot placement.
 This concept kept the homes affordable.

 William Krisel, in partnership with Dan Saxon Palmer, initially built only custom homes.
-They quickly changed their concept to offer post-and-beam modular designs and tract housing that was so popular at the time.
+They quickly changed their concept to offer post-and-beam modular designs and tract housing, which was so popular then.
 Their initial major development in 1955, Corbin Palms in Woodland Hills, was built under contract with Alexander Construction Company.

 The collaboration with the Alexanders continued big time in Palm Springs.
 Alexander Construction and Krisel built more than 1,200 homes between 1957 and 1963.

 The main goal of the Alexanders was to make money; Krisel's focus was to provide a quality design.
-This arrangement was gold for the architect and the builders as they were able to attract buyers with appealing architecture and offer it at an affordable price.
+This arrangement was gold for the architect and the builders as they could attract buyers with appealing architecture and offer it at an affordable price.

-At the time the houses were being constructed, a buyer could purchase one of Krisel's houses, fully landscaped, with a swimming pool, air conditioning, a modern design and fence, for just $29,900.
+When the houses were being constructed, a buyer could purchase a fully landscaped one of Krisel's houses with a swimming pool, air conditioning, a modern design and a fence for just $29,900.